 It wasn’t far away from midnight by the time we had all made it through immigration.
 We found out at that point that it wasn’t possible to get a taxi from where we were, in the port area.
 We had to get a port shuttle to the main road first.
 Luckily, while we were waiting, a port coach entered and we were told it would take us all the way to Baku for US$3.
 Sounded great to us!
 I even managed to get a bit of sleep on the way in.

-As fun as a ferry across the Caspian sounds, I wouldn’t recommend it.
-Unless you absolutely can’t live without the ‘I’ve travelled across the Caspian’ bragging rights.
+As fun as the ferry across the Caspian from Turkmenbashi to Baku sounds, I wouldn’t recommend it.
+Unless you absolutely can’t live without the ‘I’ve travelled across the Caspian on the Turkmenbashi to Baku Ferry’ bragging rights.